-This paper is concerned with the fact that the incidence of speculative attacks tends to be temporally correlated; that is, currency crises appear to pass contagiously from one country to another.
-The paper provides a survey of the theoretical literature, and analyzes the contagious nature of currency crises empirically.
-Using thirty years of panel data from twenty industrialized countries, we find evidence of contagion.
-Contagion appears to spread more easily to countries which are closely tied by international trade linkages than to countries in similar macroeconomic circumstances.
+This paper is concerned with the fact that the incidence of speculative attacks tend to be temporally correlated; that is, currency crises appear to pass 'contagiously' from one country to another.
+The paper provides a survey of the theoretical literature, and analyses the contagious nature of currency crises empirically.
+Using 30 years of panel data from 20 industrialized countries, we find evidence of contagion.
+Contagion appears to spread more easily to countries that are closely tied by international trade linkages than to countries in similar macroeconomic circumstances.

 Suggested Citation: Suggested Citation